lperezmo/flask-automated-reminders/README.md

 # Remind Me App

 ## Overview
 The Remind Me App is a Flask-based application designed to schedule reminders via text or email at specific times.
-It leverages APScheduler for scheduling and can be integrated with function-calling assistants like OpenAI's models to enhance reminder functionalities.
+It leverages APScheduler for scheduling and can be integrated with function-calling LLM assistants.

 ## Features
 - Schedule reminders at specific times.
 - Send reminders via text message or email.
 - Flask API for easy integration.
-- Use with OpenAI's function-calling assistants for an automated experience.
+- Use with any function-calling LLMs

 ## Getting Started
 To get started with the Remind Me App, clone the repository and install the necessary dependencies.